 DEALING WITH RACIAL DISCRIMINATION IN THE WORKPLACE, STORIES AND ADVICE.

-I have written a template to help those who need write a racial discrimination letter to send to the relevant employer.
+I have written a template to help those who need assistance in creating a grievance letter to send to their relevant employer.
 Click the link below.

 RACIAL DISCRIMINATION IS THE UNJUST OR PREJUDICIAL TREATMENT AGAINST SOMEONE BASED ON THEIR SKIN COLOUR, RACE, OR ETHNIC ORIGIN.
 THIS WAS MADE ILLEGAL IN THE UK 1965.